Functional & Evolutionary Genomics Nord University, Norway

 Species radiations can be driven by changes in body proportions (allometric changes), that is, natural selection acting on size and not in shape.
 Discovering the genetic and developmental basis of allometry has both fundamental importance for understanding the emergence of biological diversity, as well as in practical terms such as in understanding cancers.
 Only a few allometry mechanisms are known to explain adaptive differences in organ size within a vertebrate species.
 Salmon show a fascinating adaptation of organ allometry associated with a trade-off in life history strategies; dwarf landlocked ecotypes prioritize egg size over egg number, and in consequence have ovaries that are 50% smaller compared to their sea-migrating congeners.
 The decreased ovary size in dwarf salmon provides a unique model to study how allometry emerges within a single species and interplays with life history strategy.
 Our work in collaboration with Prof Dylan Fraser at Concordia University is dissecting the genotype-phenotype-fitness map of ovary allometry from the molecular to the species level with an integrative approach combining cellular genomics, gene editing, and a powerful quantitative genetics framework.

-Molecular mechanisms of age at maturity variation in Atlantic salmon
+Molecular mechanisms of maturity age variation in Atlantic salmon

 Trade-offs between life history traits such as growth and reproduction are common in nature.
-One example of such is seen in Atlantic salmon, which may grow to impressive size and produce thousands of eggs.
-Growing big in salmon is related to the number of years it spends at sea feeding; prolonged sea-migration means larger size and therefore fecundity, but with the cost of increased risk of dying before reproducing.
-The genetic basis of maturity age has been mapped to a region of chromosome 25 containing the gene vgll3 (Barson, Aykanat et al. Nature 2015).
-Two alleles at vgll3 explain nearly 40% of variation in age at maturity, but the mechanisms how it could control for age at maturity were not known.
-During my post-doc with Prof Craig Primmer at the University of Helsinki, I studied the molecular mechanisms that translate vgll3 genotype variation into differences in maturity age.
-We discovered that vgll3 controls the activity of thousands of other genes that each determine different aspects of pubertal onset.
-The results explain how a single gene can mediate variation in traits as complex as life histories - even though the genetic basis is simple, the functional mechanism connecting it to life histories is very complex.
+One example of such is seen in Atlantic salmon where prolonged sea-migration translates to larger size at maturity, and therefore higher fecundity, but with the cost of increased risk of dying before reproducing.
+The genetic basis of maturity age has been associated with two major effect genes, vgll3 and six6 (Barson, Aykanat et al. Nature 2015), plus hundreds of smaller effect loci.
+Despite explaining a large proportion of variation in maturity age, the mechanisms translating genetic differences in these genes into different life histories are largely unknown.
+In collaboration with Prof Craig Primmer at the University of Helsinki, we study the molecular mechanisms that translate vgll3 and six6 genotype variation into differences in maturity age.
+Our results so far indicate that vgll3 controls the activity of thousands of other genes that each determine different aspects of pubertal onset (Verta et al. PNAS 2024).
+Our research explain how single genes can mediate variation in traits as complex as life histories - even though the genetic basis may be simple, the functional mechanism connecting it to life histories can be very complex.
 Photo by Mikko Ellmen.

 More